-In computational finance, such common tasks as option pricing and estimating sensitivities (see, e.g., Glasserman (2003), Andricopoulos et al. (2003, 2007), Chen et al. (2014), Su and Newton (2020) and references therein) and simulating likelihood estimators (Aït-Sahalia 2002, Aït-Sahalia and Kimmel 2007, Yu 2007, Giesecke and Schwenkler 2019) greatly benefit from access to fast and accurate evaluation of transition probability density functions (TPDFs) for stochastic differential equations (SDEs) modelling asset prices.
+In computational finance, such common tasks as option pricing and estimating sensitivities (Andricopoulos et al. 2003, 2007; Glasserman 2003; Chen et al. 2014; Su and Newton 2020; and references therein) and simulating likelihood estimators (Aït-Sahalia 2002, Aït-Sahalia and Kimmel 2007, Yu 2007, Giesecke and Schwenkler 2019) greatly benefit from access to fast and accurate evaluation of transition probability density functions (TPDFs) for stochastic differential equations (SDEs) modeling asset prices.

 It is only in a few cases that we are able to find a TPDF in closed form; thus, we rarely have an exact formula which does not require numerical methods to calculate the TPDF.
-The well-known case of geometric Brownian motion, which is behind the Black-Scholes equation for European options, is one such with a closed form TPDF.
-In the absence of a closed form solution, sometimes we are able to obtain a semi-closed form for the TPDF.
+The well-known case of geometric

+Brownian motion, which is behind the Black-Scholes equation for European options, is one such with a closed form TPDF.
+In the absence of a closed form solution, sometimes we are able to obtain a semiclosed form for the TPDF.
 These cases require additional calculations such as use of Bessel functions or calculations of integrals in the complex plane.
-For example, the CEV process suggested by Cox (1996) has a semi-closed form TPDF (see, e.g., Chen et al. 2014).
-Lewis (2016) presented the semi-closed form of the joint transition density for Heston's (1993) stochastic volatility process and a 3/2-stochastic volatility process, a variation of the Heston process (Heston 1997; Lewis 2016).
+For example, the CEV process suggested by Cox (1996) has a semiclosed form TPDF (Chen et al. 2014).
+Lewis (2016) presented the semiclosed form of the joint transition density for the stochastic volatility process of Heston (1993) and a 3/2-stochastic volatility process, a variation of the Heston process (Heston 1997, Lewis 2016).
 In certain cases, TPDFs are not known in closed form but their characteristic functions are.
-Densities can subsequently be calculated using an inverse Fourier transform (O'Sullivan 2005; Lord et al. 2008; Su et al. 2017).
-For the majority of processes used for modelling asset prices, where we have no other ways to calculate density, we can turn to density approximations, as introduced by Chen et al. (2014).
+Densities can subsequently be calculated using an inverse Fourier transform (O'Sullivan 2005, Lord et al. 2008, Su et al. 2017).
+For the majority of processes used for modeling asset prices, where we have no other ways to calculate density, we can turn to density approximations, as introduced by Chen et al. (2014).

 There are several directions for obtaining density approximations described in the literature.
-First is the class of expansion methods: Aït-Sahalia (2002, 2008), Aït-Sahalia and Kimmel (2007) rely on small-time asymptotic expansions to solve multivariate diffusion processes.
-This direction is subsequently extended in Yu (2007) to solve multivariate jump-diffusions; Henry-Labordère (2008) and Henry-Labordere et al. (2017) use different expansion approaches for multivariate diffusion processes which do not rely on small-time expansion; the polynomial expansion approach suggested by Filipović et al. (2013) is able to evaluate the density for affine jump-diffusion.
-Another class of density approximation explores exact sampling based on Monte Carlo simulation, first developed by Beskos and Roberts (2005) and Chen and Huang (2013) then extended in a number of papers including Giesecke and Smelov (2013) and Giesecke and Schwenkler (2019).
-The latest development in this direction, from Guay and Schwenkler (2021), gives an unbiased density estimator that can be used to tackle non-affine multivariate jump diffusion processes.
-In addition to these two major classes of approximation techniques, there are other techniques available; for example, the saddlepoint approximation approach suggested by Aït-Sahalia et al. (2006) which is based on the characteristic function.
+First is the class of expansion methods: Aït-Sahalia (2002, 2008) and Aït-Sahalia and Kimmel (2007) rely on small-time asymptotic expansions to solve multivariate diffusion processes.
+This direction is subsequently extended in Yu (2007) to solve multivariate jump-diffusions; Henry-Labordère (2008) and Henry-Labordere et al. (2017) use different expansion approaches for multivariate diffusion processes that do not rely on small-time expansion; and the polynomial expansion approach suggested by Filipović et al. (2013) is able to evaluate the density for affine jump-diffusion.
+Another class of density approximation explores exact sampling based on Monte Carlo simulation, first developed by Beskos and Roberts (2005) and Chen and Huang (2013) and then extended in a number of papers including Giesecke and Smelov (2013) and Giesecke and Schwenkler (2019).
+The latest development in this direction, from Guay and Schwenkler (2021), gives an unbiased density estimator that can be used to tackle nonaffine multivariate jump diffusion processes.
+In addition to these two major classes of approximation techniques, there are other techniques available; for example, the saddlepoint approximation approach suggested by Aït-Sahalia and Yu (2006) that is based on the characteristic function.